juliannawang1215/gesture-fortune/README.md

 [中文](./README.zh-CN.md) · **English**

-Gesture Fortune is a small, mobile-first ritual for drawing a fortune with a physical gesture—then leaving a wish on a ribbon tree.
+Gesture Fortune is a ritual for drawing a fortune with a physical gesture—then leaving a wish on a ribbon tree.
 It also includes an optional **immersive 3D scene** (Gaussian Splatting) for a “step into the temple” moment.

 ## Try it
 - **Live**: `https://gesture-fortune.vercel.app`